KA1N3D/FSN-Framework-Continued/README.md

 - xgc tunerchip (https://github.com/VoXzE/xgc-tunerchip)

 #### License
 You are free to use/modify the "framework" in any way you see fit, remember to contribute any worthwile changes to the project with a merge request.
 Please do not distribute the project without my explicit permission.
-Do **NOT** remove the ":FSN: Framework by JamesSc0tt" on the character selection/creation screen.
+Do **NOT** remove the "FSN Framework v2.1.4 by JamesSc0tt & iTzCrutchie" on the character selection/creation screen.